apivideo/api.video-android-client/README.md

 ## Recommendation

 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
-Do not call API from the main thread, otherwise you will get a android.os.NetworkOnMainThreadException.
+For direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get a `android.os.NetworkOnMainThreadException`.
 Dispatch API calls with Thread, Executors or Kotlin coroutine to avoid this.
-Alternatively, APIs come with an asynchronous counterpart (`createAsync` for `create`) except the upload endpoint.
-In this case, you can use the customisable `UploadService` that manages background uploads and as well as notifications.
+Alternatively, APIs come with an asynchronous counterpart (`createAsync` for `create`) except for the upload endpoint.

 ## Have you gotten use from this API client?